The Honors Program

 Requirements for Honors in History

-Students who meet the necessary qualifications will be invited to
+Students who meet the necessary qualifications will be invited at the end of their junior year to

 department and on progress toward finishing department degree

 requirements.
 To graduate with honors in history, students must in

 addition to the regular department degree requirements, have completed